Daphne Guinness: Revelations (2020)

+Sleep (2024)

+Guinness released her fourth album, Sleep on June 21, 2024.
+The album was recorded at British Grove and Abbey Road studios.
+It was mixed by Ricky Damian, known for his work with Lady Gaga, Adele, Georgia Smith, Dua Lipa.
+Other collaborators on the album included Malcolm Doherty, Tony Visconti (who scored the album's strings), Guy Pratt and Rob Shirakbari.
+It also features a 34-piece string section.

+The album's singles were also released as remixes, remixed by artists including Hercules & Love Affair and Joe Goddard.

+Entertainment website Culture Fix listed Sleep as one of the best albums of 2024, describing it as "a sleek and sophisticated blend of gothic charm, art-pop allure, and esoteric creativity."

 Music videos

 Guinness' music career began with the release in 2013 and 2014 of several music videos for songs which would later be included in her first album.
 These early videos include "Fatal Flaw" (directed by Nick Knight) in 2013, and "Evening in Space", directed by LaChapelle, in 2014.
 Jessie Peterson of MTV News said the video took the "fashion world to space".
 It featured costumes from designers such as Iris van Herpen and Noritaka Tatehana.

-Guinness also released music video versions for two songs that were on the 2018 Daphne & The Golden Chord album – "Talking to Yourself" and "Remember to Breathe".
+Guinness also released music video versions for two songs that were on the 2018 Daphne & the Golden Chord album – "Talking to Yourself" and "Remember to Breathe".

 Two music videos directed by LaChapelle were released in 2020 for "Hallucinations" and "Heaven", two of the songs on the Revelations album.

+Guinness collaborated with Nick Knight again in 2023 on the video for "Hip Neck Spine", the first single to be taken from her fourth album "Sleep".
+The video for the follow up single, "Mishima" was directed by Paul Fryer.
+David LaChappelle directed the videos for two singles from the "Sleep" album - "Volcano"and "Time".

 Charity work

 Guinness has walked in two of Naomi Campbell's Fashion for Relief shows to raise funds for disaster victims.
 In April 2008, she auctioned off part of her wardrobe, with the proceeds going to a British charity called Womankind Worldwide, which deals with issues such as domestic violence.

 In June 2010, Guinness purchased at auction the entire wardrobe of Isabella Blow, her friend who died by suicide in 2007.
 The lot was purchased prior to an auction, which was arranged at Christie's.
 She later announced that she would be displaying the wardrobe at Central Saint Martins and online, as well as starting a foundation to help with mental illness.
 The official show, entitled "Isabella Blow: Fashion Galore," was displayed in November 2013 at Somerset House in London.

 In February 2013, Guinness, along with Baroness Monica von Neumann and Lynn Ban, donated a collection of her shoes to the Museum at Fashion Institute of Technology's Shoe Obsession exhibit.